 Faculty Spotlight: Kuo-Nan Liou changing the world of climate projection

-Do you ever wonder how scientists can use technology to predict the future?
-Specifically, in cases of weather forecasting and climate projection?
-Kuo-Nan Liou, a Distinguished professor in the Department of Atmospheric and Oceanic Sciences, has spent his career conducting this type of forward-thinking and future-focused research.
-Most recently, Dr. Liou has used science and technology to predict the effects of human interaction with atmosphere, on our global climate.
+Do you ever wonder how scientists can use technology to predict the future – specifically, in cases of weather forecasting and climate projection?
+Kuo-Nan Liou, a distinguished professor in UCLA’s Department of Atmospheric and Oceanic Sciences, has spent his career conducting this type of forward-thinking and future-focused research.
+Most recently, Dr. Liou has used science and technology to predict the effects of human interaction with the atmosphere on our global climate.

 He is not on this progressive mission alone.
 Back in 2006, Dr. Liou collaborated with his colleague Dr. Randy Friedl from the National Aeronautics and Space Administration’s (NASA) Jet Propulsion Laboratory (JPL) at the California Institute of Technology.
-Together, Liou and Friedl, founded the Joint Institute for Regional Earth System Science and Engineering (JIFRESSE).
+Together, Liou and Friedl founded the Joint Institute for Regional Earth System Science and Engineering (JIFRESSE).
 JIFRESSE is an interdisciplinary research group consisting of UCLA and JPL scientists and engineers in cutting-edge Earth system science research.
-This past July, Liou and his UCLA associates were awarded a three-year, $2.1 million grant from the National Oceanic and Atmospheric Administration’s Climate Program Office to improve climate models.
+In July 2019, Liou and his UCLA associates were awarded a three-year, $2.1 million grant from the National Oceanic and Atmospheric Administration’s Climate Program Office to improve climate models.
 (Read UCLA’s press release about the grant here.)

 While looking out into the atmosphere, we cannot physically see how snow impurities, dust, and black carbon affect the amount of energy the Earth’s surface absorbs from the sun.
 But with the climate model Dr. Liou and his research associates developed, coupled with satellite data, these impurities can be identified and studied.
 The new grant will allow the JIFRESSE team to develop more advanced and efficacious models on the fundamental interactions between the atmosphere and the land.